 Mixpanel vs Amplitude: Product Analytics

-Mixpanel and Amplitude offer session tracking, which allows businesses to track only user activity within a single session as metrics.
+Mixpanel and Amplitude offer user session tracking, which allows businesses to track only user activity within a single session as metrics.

 Replaybird goes a step further and provides session replay, which enables businesses to watch recorded user sessions in real-time.